esotericpig/nhkore/README.md

 If you don't wish to edit this file by hand (or programmatically), that's where the `search` command comes into play.

-Currently, it only searches &amp; scrapes `bing.com`, but other search engines and/or methods can easily be added in the future.
+Currently, it only searches & scrapes `bing.com`, but other search engines and/or methods can easily be added in the future.

 Example usage: